SB-Ansel/Python/README.md

 # Python-Script
-Miscellaneous python scripts I've created whilst at uni
+Miscellaneous python scripts I've created whilst at uni, maybe useful in the future or merely for future reference.